seldonian-framework/Tutorials/_tutorials/custom_base_node.md

 The Engine supports several built-in strings that trigger a call to a function.
 These are referred to as <a href="{{ "/glossary/#measure_function" | relative_url}}">measure functions</a> and include strings like "Mean_Squared_Error", "FPR" (standing for "false positive rate") and "J_pi_new" (the performance of the new policy in the reinforcement learning setting).
 These are the base variables in the <a href="{{ "/tutorials/alg_details_tutorial/#parse_tree" | relative_url}}">parse tree</a>.
 The complete list of existing built-in measure functions is <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.parse_tree.operators.html#seldonian.parse_tree.operators.measure_functions_dict">here</a>, separated by regime and sub-regime (e.g., classification vs. regression).
 We designed the Engine to make it straightfoward for developers to add new measure functions.
 If your desired constraint involves a statistical function not listed there, for example <a href="https://en.wikipedia.org/wiki/Precision_and_recall#Definition_(classification_context)">precision</a>, then the section <a href="#new_measure_function">Adding a new measure function</a> will help you create it.
 </p>
 <p>
 However, it is possible that creating a new measure function will not be sufficient for your use case.
-Recall from the <a href="{{ "/tutorials/alg_details_tutorial/#parse_tree" | relative_url}}">parse tree</a> discussion that confidence bounds are calculated on base variables and then propagated to the root of the tree to get the upper bound on the overall constraint, $\hat{g}$.
+Recall from the <a href="{{ "/tutorials/alg_details_tutorial/#parse_tree" | relative_url}}">parse tree</a> discussion that confidence bounds are calculated on base variables and then propagated to the root of the tree to get the upper bound on the overall constraint, $g(\theta)$.
 The confidence bounds are first calculated on the mean of the base variable.
 If your desired constraint involves bounding something other than the mean of one of these base variables, then you will not be able to define your constraint in terms of measure functions.
 In that case, you will need to create a new type of base variable, which we call a "custom base variable."
 In the <a href="#custom_base_variable">Creating a custom base variable</a> section below, we demonstrate how to do this for a constraint involving the <a href="https://en.wikipedia.org/wiki/Expected_shortfall">conditional value at risk (CVaR)</a> statistic.
 </p>
 <h3 class="my-4" id="new_measure_function"> Adding a new measure function </h3>
 <p>
  The currently programmed measure functions are listed <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.parse_tree.operators.html#seldonian.parse_tree.operators.measure_functions_dict">here</a> by regime and sub-regime.
-If your desired constraint involves a statistical function not listed there, for example <a href="https://en.wikipedia.org/wiki/Precision_and_recall#Definition_(classification_context)">precision</a>, you could add that functionality by doing the following:
+Let's say your desired constraint involves precision, which is not an existing measure function already, and the string you want to use to represent it is "PREC".
+And say that the constraint you are considering is that you want the precision of the model to differ by no more than 10% between males and females in the dataset.
+This constraint could be expressed to the Engine as:

+{% highlight python %}
+abs((PREC | [M]) - (PREC | [F])) - 0.1,
+{% endhighlight python %}

+where  "M" and "F" refer to the male and female columns of your dataset, respectively.
+Here we will go through the steps for adding the functionality to allow this constraint string in the Engine.
+This is just one example, showing how you can add the functionality for the Engine to work with other variables/strings.
 <ol>
 <li>Fork the Engine repository: https://github.com/seldonian-toolkit/Engine </li>
 <li>Define a string to represent the precision operator that you will type into your constraint.
 In this example, we will call it "PREC" </li>